xq/mars-rover/README.md

-# CloudPassage Code Test
+# Rover Excercise code
-This repository contains the source code and a small input data file for Cloud Passage's coding exercise.
+This repository contains the source code and a small input data file for Mars Rover excercise.

 To run the program, download both files and run:
 'ruby rover.rb input_file'